- Chart

 Market Risk

-UGA is best suited for active traders and sophisticated investors with a high risk tolerance who understand the complexities and risks of commodity futures.
-It is generally not recommended for long-term, passive investors due to its potential for significant losses over extended periods.
+UGA is generally best suited for active traders and sophisticated investors who understand the complexities and risks of commodity futures markets, including contango and backwardation.
+It is not typically recommended for long-term, passive investors due to potential tracking errors and volatility.

 Summary